jediD83/Cisco-Log-terminal-docker/README.md

 ---

-## 🛠 Manual Installation (Python Terminal)
+## 🛠 Manual Installation (Terminal)

-Use this method to run the app directly on your Ubuntu system.
+Use this python method to run the app directly on your Ubuntu system.

 ### 1. Update and Install Pip
 ```